 Black Out lets you quickly hide sensitive parts of an image.
 This can be useful when you want to post a screenshot or photo on the web that contains some information you don't want to be revealed.
 It also removes all metadata, like when and where a photo was captured.
 Black Out is intentionally simple.
 It doesn't have the ability to resize or rotate the black boxes.
 It's meant as a tool to quickly redact some sensitive information, not to perfect an image.
-If need something more advanced, you can use Preview or any other graphics editor. ■ Getting Started Either: - Drag and drop an image onto the window - Drag and drop an image on the Dock icon - Click the Open button and choose an image - Right-click an image in Finder and choose Black Out in the "Open With" menu - Paste in an image from another app or Finder (Click "Paste" in the "Edit" menu or press Command+V) Then click and drag to create black boxes over the parts of the image you want to hide.
+If need something more advanced, you can use Preview or any other graphics editor.
+NOTE: Black Out does not and will not support multi-page PDFs.
+You can open such PDFs, but only the first page will be used. ■ Getting Started Either: - Drag and drop an image onto the window - Drag and drop an image on the Dock icon - Click the Open button and choose an image - Right-click an image in Finder and choose Black Out in the "Open With" menu - Paste in an image from another app or Finder (Click "Paste" in the "Edit" menu or press Command+V) Then click and drag to create black boxes over the parts of the image you want to hide.
 You can move a box around by dragging it.
 When you’re happy with the result, click the Export button to save your new redacted image.
 You can also copy the redacted image (Click "Copy" in the "Edit" menu or press Command+C) for use in another app, or paste it into a directory in Finder.
 You can export to PNG, JPEG, or HEIC.
 Tip: Black Out comes with a Quick Action.
 To use it, right-click an image in Finder, select “Quick Action › Customize…”, enable the Black Out extension, and then go back to the “Quick Action” menu item. ■ Frequently Asked Questions ‣ Does it support PDF?
-You can open a PDF document, but you have to export it as an image.
+You can open a PDF document, but it will only load the first page and you have to export it as an image.
 It's almost impossible to reliably export redacted PDFs. ‣ Can you support blurring and pixelation?
 Blurring and pixelation are intentionally not supported as they can sometimes be reversed (Search for "blurring sensitive" on Google).
 The only reliable way to redact something is to put a black box over it. ‣ I can already do this in the Preview app!
 You can do this in any graphics app.
 The point of this app is to make the task super easy to do.
 Most graphics apps, like Preview, Pixelmator, and Photoshop, preserve metadata, which means you could accidentally leak information like the capture location.
-Black Out strips out all metadata. ■ Support Click the “Send Feedback…” menu item in the “Help” menu in the app.
+Black Out strips out all metadata.
+Black Out also comes with a Quick Action extension, which lets you redact an image directly from Finder, Mail, Notes, and other apps supporting that. ■ Support Click the “Send Feedback…” menu item in the “Help” menu in the app.